Information for students

 Prospective students should contact the research group leader or senior researcher to discuss the research/doctoral thesis topic and financial issues concerning the PhD studies.
 Doctoral students plan his/her work under the direction of a faculty member designated by the department as his/her supervisor.
 Entering students shall discuss the selection of courses, overall plan of their graduate programmes and the particular issues with the supervisor.

 Students should consult with their supervisors on all academic matters.
 The supervisors shall help their students with planning the Individual study plan (ISP), exams, research grant applications, research projects, research fellowships and dissertation.
-Student should meet the supervisor at least two times in semester.
+The student should meet the supervisor at least two times in the semester.

 Usually, the original supervisor remains in this capacity during a student’s period of doctoral study.
 However, in the event that a student wishes to change the supervisor originally assigned by the department, he/she may do so after consultation with and approval of the two faculty members involved (the original and new/proposed supervisor).
 The necessary forms are available at the Study Office.

 All the PhD students are obliged to complete four courses and prove sufficient level of knowledge of English language till the end of second year of study.
 The PhD students are permitted to attend any courses offered by the department.

 Doctoral students commonly take part in activities such as demonstrating in practicals, participating on the laboratory courses, marking progress tests, helping with study groups and problem classes, supervising bachelor theses, preparation of teaching materials etc. The teaching plan is usually developed in accordance to your specialization and after consultation with your supervisor.
 The teaching activities should not exceed 150 hours in the 4-year period.

 Research and thesis work

 The research project and research activities in general are the core of the doctoral studies and constitute the largest part of the doctoral training, usually about 2 to 3 years.
 The research activities, such as research work, project work, presentations, publications, conference attendances and presentations are subjects of evaluation (taken into the consideration when preparing progress report, state exam and thesis defense).